yinfredyue/risingwave/.github/pull_request_template.md

 - [ ] I have added necessary unit tests and integration tests

 ## Refer to a related PR or issue link (optional)

+## If the PR contains user-facing changes
+If the PR contains user-facing changes, please use the 'user-facing changes' label to indicate so.